Mayor & City Council

 Mr. Reardon serves on the board of directors of the Overfalls Foundation and the Mid-Delmarva Board of the Blood Bank of Delmarva.
 Councilperson Reardon currently sits on the Traffic Safety Management Advisory Committee, is ex officio on the Mitigation Planning Team and ex officio on the Lewes Planning Commission.
 He is also City Council's liaison to the Sussex County Council.

 Rob Morgan was elected to Lewes City Council in 2014.
 Before his election to the Council, he sat on the City's Finance Committee and Planning Commission.
 He and his wife, Janice Erich, have owned a home in Lewes since 1998, moving here permanently in 2009.
 Before his retirement in 2010, Mr. Morgan worked for a private law firm, the U.S. Attorney's Office in DC, and as an attorney in private industry.
 He graduated from Yale College, Harvard Business School, and the University of Virginia Law School, and serves as President of the Greater Lewes Civic Coalition and as General Counsel to the National Wildlife Refuge Association.

-Councilperson Morgan is the Council’s ex-officio representative on the Parks & Recreation Commission, the Lewes Bicycle & Pedestrian Advisory Committee, and the Public Art Committee, and is one of two Councilpersons on the Mitigation Team.
+Councilperson Morgan is the Council’s ex officio representative on the Parks & Recreation Commission, the Lewes Bicycle & Pedestrian Advisory Committee, and the Public Art Committee, and the Mitigation Planning Team.
 He is also one of two Council liaisons to the Sussex County Council.